williaml12/william-website/README.md

   **[View Project](https://github.com/williaml12/People-Counter-App-at-the-Edge)**

 - **Vehicle-Edge-Application**
   The vehicle counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
-The app will detect people, vehicle in a designated   area, providing the number of frame, average duration of vehicle in frame, and total count.
+The app will detect people, vehicle in a designated   area, providing the number of frame, average duration of vehicle in frame, and total count. <br />
   **[View Project](https://github.com/williaml12/Vehicle-Edge-Application)**

 - **Door-Security-System**